satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Review is currently considered one's unpaid "duty" to maintain the standards and credibility of scientific research.
-There is little motivation for potential reviewers to participate in the review process, and there is a lack of acknowledgment for their services that could factor into their evaluations for promotion and funding opportunities.
+There is little motivation for potential reviewers to participate in the review process;
+some motivation comes from the knowledge gained from yet unpublished results.
+However, the current system does not acknowledge their services in a manner that could factor into their evaluations for promotion and funding opportunities.

 4. There is no measure of the quality of a review.